 Character-based (or text-based: without windows) tools are used in many situations.
-Generally, those are where the hardware platform does not support windows such as with an embedded system such as an internet router.
-Three common tools in this open-source collection are tshark, ngrep, and tcpdump.
+Generally, those are where the hardware platform does not support windows, such as with an embedded system such as an internet router.
+Three standard tools in this open-source collection are Tshark, ngrep, and tcpdump.

-I use tshark more often than any other text-based protocol analyzer because of its flexibility and wide range of protocols it can decode.
-It is probably clear from the name that tshark is a part of the Wireshark project.
+I use Tshark more often than any text-based protocol analyzer because of its flexibility and the wide range of protocols it can decode.
+It is probably clear from the name that Tshark is a part of the Wireshark project.
 It even uses the same code for dissecting packets.
-It is included in the Wireshark distribution.
+Therefore, it is included in the Wireshark distribution.

-In addition to capturing and displaying network traffic, tshark also read multiple formats common for captured data, including the files created by tcpdump which is a popular format on Linux and other UNIX-like systems. tshark can output not only traditional text but also Postscript or JSON for further printing or processing.
+In addition to capturing and displaying network traffic, Tshark reads multiple formats standard for captured data, including the files created by tcpdump, a popular format on Linux and other UNIX-like systems.
+In addition, Tshark can output traditional text and Postscript or JSON for further printing or processing.

-The many features and decodes of tshark make it a larger program than the other two discussed here.
-That means a common use case is to capture network traffic with one of the other tools and use tshark or Wireshark for the analysis.
+The many features and decodes of Tshark make it a more extensive program than the other two discussed here.
+That means an everyday use case is to capture network traffic with one of the other tools and use Tshark or Wireshark for the analysis.

 tcpdump was the protocol analyzer/packet dumping tool for UNIX and UNIX-like systems for years.
 Today it is primarily used to capture packets or as a "quick and dirty" solution when neither of the other tools is available.

 Its command line is simple and basic use is familiar to many users.
-It also uses a format for selecting packets to capture than the other two tools.
-There is some overlap, but the specific format for the capture expressions is in the pcap-filter manual.
+However, it also uses a format for selecting packets to capture more than the other two tools.
+As a result, there is some overlap, but the specific format for the capture expressions is in the pcap-filter manual.